This posting is long, but EXTREMELY important to understand ...

-STEP THREE: is to write a 3rd line in the tonic key that will blend in harmony with the subject and countersubject; if this 3rd line can be maintained throughout each successive entry of the subject, then it becomes a 2nd countersubject while the original one then becomes the 1st countersubject; if any of these 3 moving lines can serve as a bass for the other 2, then the music is being worked in triple counterpoint.
+STEP THREE: is to write a 3rd line; this must return to the home key and blend in harmony with the subject and countersubject; if this 3rd line can be maintained throughout each successive entry of the subject, then it becomes a 2nd countersubject, the original one becomes the 1st countersubject; if any of these 3 moving lines can serve as a bass for the other 2, then the music is being worked in triple counterpoint.

-As the voices of our fugue enter, one by one, it's easy to see that our mind can quickly get boggled, minute by minute, trying to keep things straight unless we work ahead of ourselves, where we can.
+As the voices of our fugue enter, one by one, it's easy to see that our mind can quickly get boggled trying to coordinate all this complexity unless we work from a predetermined plan.

 We can keep things straight here by working the whole exposition at the same time, like a "chunk" of a crossword puzzle, by first placing the subject in whatever voice we want it to enter in the exposition; we can then come back and enter the countersubject(s), one at a time.